Alexander Butlerov Chemistry Institute: Department of Chemical Education

-The Department was founded in 1934 in Kazan Teachers’ Institute to educate high-skill future teachers of chemistry.
+The Department was founded in 1934 in Kazan Teachers’ Institute to educate future teachers of chemistry.
 In November, 2011 the Department of Chemical Education became a structural unit of A. M. Butlerov Institute of Chemistry of Kazan (Volga Region) Federal University.
 Educational research was combined with fundamental and applied research in chemistry.

 International, All-Russian and regional research-to-practice conferences on chemical education organized by the Department are of the utmost interest.
 The Department has received letters of gratitude from school principals for instructing students in research and methodology in their preparation for teaching practice.
 Today 3 Doctors of Science and 5 Doctors of Philosophy are involved in the educational and bringing-up process at the Department.
 Since 2010 teachers have been retrained in the field of “Teacher of Chemistry”.The head of the Department is Suria I. Gilmanshina, Doctor of Philosophy in Chemistry, Doctor of Science in Education.

 The Department conducts research in the following fields: